kunalj101/python_intro_hackathon/chapter4.md

 # Training and Testing data set is loaded in variable train and test dataframe respectively

-# Number of variables with missing values
+# Add both ApplicantIncome and CoapplicantIncome to TotalIncome
-variables_missing_value =
+TotalIncome =

-# Impute missing value of Loan_Amount_Term with median
+# Perform log transformation of TotalIncome to make it closer to normal

-# Impute missing value of Gender with more frequent category
+train['TotalIncome_log']=

 ```